archit0410/Anomaly-detection-in-a-data-stream/README.md

 These papers provide insights into the mechanisms of anomaly detection, the effectiveness of Isolation Forests, and strategies for handling concept drift in streaming data.

-## Design and Development

-The development of iForestASD involved several key considerations to ensure effective and efficient anomaly detection:

-1. **Algorithm Selection**:
-    - **Isolation Forest** was chosen for its ability to handle high-dimensional data and its effectiveness in isolating anomalies without assuming any underlying data distribution.

-2. **Sliding Window Approach**:
-    - Implemented a **sliding window** mechanism to focus on recent data points, allowing the model to adapt to changing patterns and trends in the data stream.

-3. **Drift Detection**:
-    - Incorporated a **drift detection** mechanism by monitoring the anomaly rate.
-When the anomaly rate exceeds the `drift_threshold`, it indicates a potential change in data distribution, prompting the model to retrain on the latest data.

-4. **Real-Time Visualization**:
-    - Utilized Matplotlib's `FuncAnimation` to create an interactive and real-time visualization of the data stream, making it easier to monitor anomaly detection performance dynamically.

-5. **Parameter Tuning**:
-    - Parameters such as `window_size`, `n_estimators`, `anomaly_threshold`, and `drift_threshold` were empirically set based on experimentation and referenced literature to balance sensitivity and specificity in anomaly detection.

 ## Installation and Usage

 ### Prerequisites